dvreeze/yaidom/docs/motivation.rst

 Just like qualified names, expanded names are first-class citizens in yaidom, so one could do very precise namespace-aware querying in yaidom, without caring about the prefixes used in the XML document.

-Another important distinction, at least in my opinion, is that between namespace (un)declarations and scopes.
+Another important distinction, at least in my opinion, is that between namespace (un)declarations and scopes (or: in-scope namespaces).
 The latter map prefixes (or the empty string, for the default namespace) to namespace URIs.

-This distinction comes in handy when building a node tree from scratch, as explained below.
-To construct a node tree, a scope must be given to each element.
-Typically it is one and the same scope that is passed to each element in the tree, which corresponds to an
-XML tree where only the root element introduces namespaces.
-Yet it is somewhat clumsy and error-prone to have to give each element in the tree a scope.
-See also the following `Anti-XML issue`_.

-Yaidom insists that each element node is valid in that its scope binds all qualified names (of the element, and of the attributes), if applicable.
-Fortunately, the distinction between namespace (un)declarations and scopes comes in handy.
-If we do not want to pass scopes around when creating a node tree, yaidom offers an alternative.
-Yaidom not only has nodes, but also `NodeBuilders`.
-The latter have no scope, but do have namespace (un)declarations.
-When using NodeBuilders one should still remember which prefixes are used
-(and need to be resolved later), but at least "scope passing" can be postponed until the moment the root Node is built from the
-NodeBuilder tree.
+This distinction is needed, because in yaidom immutable ("functional") Elems hold the scope (in-scope namespaces), but not any namespace declarations, whereas ElemBuilders hold namespace declarations but no scopes.
+Again, immutable Elems must on the one hand contain enough data in order to resolve qualified names, and on the other hand be useful building blocks for larger Elem trees.
+Hence they know about in-scope namespaces (which they need to resolve qualified names), but not about (own) namespace declarations.
+Being "functional", they also do not know about parent elements.
+This is all very different from the mutable elements found in other XML libraries.

+For Elem construction, it is not handy to pass the same Scope again and again while building the Elem tree.
+That is where ElemBuilders come in: they keep namespace declarations but do not know any Scopes, so cannot resolve any qualified names.
+That's just fine, because ElemBuilders are only builders of Elems.
+In other words, ElemBuilders postpone "scope passing" until the last moment.
+Note that very often ElemBuilders are not even needed, if Elems are produced by parsing XML (using one of yaidom's DocumentParsers).

+In a complete Elem tree, we do know where the namespace declarations are, because we can "relativize" each Elem Scope against the Scope of its parent, which produces namespace declarations.
+It turns out that Scopes and Declarations obey some interesting properties, and that we can "calculate" with them.
+The latter helped a lot in keeping many classes in yaidom smaller and simpler than otherwise would have been the case.

+In the context of Anti-XML, see the following `Anti-XML issue`_.
+Yaidom's handling of namespaces and prefixes may not be ideal (we still must keep "namespace context" around somehow), but yaidom clearly models the distinction between qualified names and expanded names, and between namespace declarations and in-scope namespaces (and between ElemBuilders and Elems).
+The model cannot get rid of all namespace clumsiness, but at least the model is clear and practical.

 .. _`XML Namespaces`: http://www.w3.org/TR/REC-xml-names/
 .. _`Anti-XML issue`: https://github.com/djspiewak/anti-xml/issues/78